DavidPerezP124/Sequence_Diagram_Tool/README.md

 Or with the `+` sign at the top left, just give it a name and create the process to send to.

-Now you can send any evnt to it and the application will order it according to the timestamp, the events must have the following values:
+Now you can send any event to the websocket and the application will order it according to the timestamp, the events must have the following values:

 {
     "type": "", // The layer calling this
     "data": "", // The interaction name
     "date": ""  // A Unix timestamp in seconds since epoch }

+For the current example you would send the message to the following socket: `ws://localhost:8282/process?id=New_Process`

+If you have not worked with websockets before, you may start [here](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_client_applications)

 ## I have the diagrama now, so what?